|

 for that, in that all of that kiddie fare drove the discourse down and made

-super heroes infantile and their fans man-children for much of the 20th
+super heroes infantile and their fans man-children for much of the 20th century.

-choose to count the live-action Saturday Morning Shows like Shazam! and Electra Woman and Dyna Girl.
-I’m nothing if not capricious.
+count the live-action Saturday Morning Shows like Shazam! and Electra

 Then I went back and counted all of the movies and TV, aimed at American